-- The classification and presentation requirements of this HKFRS apply to all recognised non-current assets and to all disposal groups of an entity.
-The measurement requirements of this HKFRS apply to all recognised non-current assets and disposal groups (as set out in paragraph 4), except for those assets listed in paragraph 5 which shall continue to be measured in accordance with the Standard noted. - Assets classified as non-current in accordance with HKAS 1 Presentation of Financial Statements shall not be reclassified as current assets until they meet the criteria to be classified as held for sale in accordance with this HKFRS.
+- 2 The classification and presentation requirements of this HKFRS apply to all recognised non-current assets1 and to all disposal groups of an entity.
+The measurement requirements of this HKFRS apply to all recognised non-current assets and disposal groups (as set out in paragraph 4), except for those assets listed in paragraph 5 which shall continue to be measured in accordance with the Standard noted. - 3 Assets classified as non-current in accordance with HKAS 1 Presentation of Financial Statements shall not be reclassified as current assets until they meet the criteria to be classified as held for sale in accordance with this HKFRS.
 Assets of a class that an entity would normally regard as non-current that are acquired exclusively with a view to resale shall not be classified as current unless they meet the criteria to be classified as held for sale in accordance with this HKFRS. - Sometimes an entity disposes of a group of assets, possibly with some directly associated liabilities, together in a single transaction.
-Such a disposal group may be a group of cash-generating units, a single cash-generating unit, or part of a cash-generating unit.
-The group may include any assets and any liabilities of the entity, including current assets, current liabilities and assets excluded by paragraph 5 from the measurement requirements of this HKFRS.
+Such a disposal group may be a group of cash-generating units, a single cash-generating unit, or part of a cash-generating unit.2 The group may include any assets and any liabilities of the entity, including current assets, current liabilities and assets excluded by paragraph 5 from the measurement requirements of this HKFRS.
 If a non-current asset within the scope of the measurement requirements of this HKFRS is part of a disposal group, the measurement requirements of this HKFRS apply to the group as a whole, so that the group is measured at the lower of its carrying amount and fair value less costs to sell.
+The requirements for measuring the individual assets and liabilities within the disposal group are set out in paragraphs 18, 19 and 23.

-^{} For assets classified according to a liquidity presentation, non-current assets are assets that include amounts expected to be recovered more than twelve months after the balance sheet date reporting period.
+1 For assets classified according to a liquidity presentation, non-current assets are assets that include amounts expected to be recovered more than twelve months after the reporting period.
 Paragraph 3 applies to the classification of such assets.

-^{} However, once the cash flows from an asset or group of assets are expected to arise principally from sale rather than continuing use, they become less dependent on cash flows arising from other assets, and a disposal group that was part of a cash-generating unit becomes a separate cash-generating unit.
+2 However, once the cash flows from an asset or group of assets are expected to arise principally from sale rather than continuing use, they become less dependent on cash flows arising from other assets, and a disposal group that was part of a cash-generating unit becomes a separate cash-generating unit.